ChatGTHB/JavaPractises/README.md

 - **_32_AbstractClass**: Understanding and using abstract classes.

 ## 🛠️ Troubleshooting
-If you encounter any issues while working with the JavaPractises repository, please check the following:
+If you encounter any issues while working with the Java Practice Lab repository, please check the following:
 - Ensure you have the correct version of JDK installed.
 - Verify that your IDE is properly configured for Java development.
 - Refer to the module-specific documentation for any additional setup instructions.